Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

     def autonomousPeriodic(self):
         self.count += 1
-        if self.count <= 100:
+        if self.count <= 46:
             [drive forward code]
-        else if self.count <= 130:
+        else if self.count <= 62:
             [turn right code]
-        else if self.count <= 255:
+        else if self.count <= 108:
             [drive forward code]
-        else if self.count <= 285:
+        else if self.count <= 124:
             [turn left code]
         # etc...
 ```

 Notice how we use the `self.count` variable as "state" to keep track of where we are in the sequence.
-This is necessary because the `autonomousPeriodic` function constantly starts over 50 times per second.
+This is necessary because the `autonomousPeriodic` function constantly starts over 50 times per second, so we have to save our place.

 Here's how you could solve the obstacle course using Generators: